- Normal precautions

 - Local Laws and Customs

 - Additional Information

 Security Status Last Updated: 17 March 2020

-A state of emergency has been in place since 2015.
-It has been renewed periodically, and currently remains in place.
+A state of emergency has been in place since 2015 and has been renewed periodically.

-On 6 March 2020 a suicide bomber targeted a police patrol in the district near the US embassy in Tunis.
+The risk of terrorist attacks remains high and there have been a number of attacks in recent years.
+Local security forces remain on high alert.
 As further attacks or attempted attacks are likely, we advise Irish citizens to exercise vigilance and a strong level of security awareness.
-Remain vigilant, follow the instructions of the local authorities and stay informed of developments by, for example, staying in contact with the tour operator.
+Remain vigilant, follow the instructions of the local authorities and stay informed of developments by, for example, staying in contact with your tour operator.

 We advise against all travel to: